Source code for pertpy.tools._perturbation_space._simple

 [docs] class KMeansSpace(ClusteringSpace): """Computes K-Means clustering of the expression values."""

-[docs] class DBSCANSpace(ClusteringSpace): """Cluster the given data using DBSCAN"""
+[docs] class HDBSCANSpace(ClusteringSpace): """Cluster the given data using HDBSCAN."""